 VMWare Horizon: Tufts Virtual Desktop (VDI)

-The Tufts Virtual Lab provides online access to all licensed software available in Eaton Lab via a virtual Windows 10 interface using our virtual desktop infrastructure (VDI).
+The Tufts Virtual Lab provides online access to all licensed software via a virtual Windows 10 interface using our virtual desktop infrastructure (VDI).

 You may hear multiple terms: